 Your Scores Will Arrive On Time for Early Action and Early Decision

-If you're applying early action or early decision, the August 29 SAT date is one of the last opportunities you'll have to take the test and get your scores in on time.
-Deadlines for early action and early decision are typically in the fall, so if your scores arrive by September 16, you will generally have no problem meeting them.
+If you're applying early action or early decision, the August SAT date is one of the last opportunities you'll have to take the test and get your scores in on time.
+Deadlines for early action and early decision are typically in the fall.
+So, if your scores arrive by mid-September, as they're expected to, you will generally have no problem meeting these application deadlines.

 You'll Get Your SAT Done Before You Need to Apply